jonasarielberner/jonas.github.io/_posts/2016-08-25-interesting-tool-that-you-should-be-using-to-understand-how-git-branching-works.md

 #### TL;DR

-[Learngitbranching.js](http://learngitbranching.js.org/) is a website that present graphically some concepts of GIT Branching and some exercises in a very funny way.
+[Learngitbranching.js](http://learngitbranching.js.org/) is a website that present graphically some concepts of GIT Branching and some exercises in a very fun way.

 ## What concepts Learngitbranching would teach me?